How To Freeze Spinach, Kale, and Other Leafy Greens For Later (With Shortcuts!)

 Should I blanch greens before freezing them?

-While you may have heard about blanching your vegetables before freezing them, blanching actually destroys the enzymes6 that help you break down, digest, and assimilate plant foods.
+While you may have heard about blanching your vegetables before freezing them, blanching actually destroys the enzymes that help you break down, digest, and assimilate plant foods.
 I have dug deep into this advice passed around on the internet, and it seems to be an old “home economics” principle that I cannot find any scientific evidence to support, possibly rooted in the theory (which has been proven false) that blanching neutralizes the oxalates (an anti-nutrient) in many greens.

 Enzymes remain after greens are harvested (and even after they’re frozen), so blanching before freezing is not recommended.
 That’s because the exogenous enzymes in raw greens are one of the main reasons you should eat them plentifully--to decrease the expenditure of finite endogenous enzymes that your pancreas and liver have to release at mealtime.